neurodata/checklists/matrix.md

 4. Violin plots of randomly selected ~100 dimension
 5. Outlier plot
 6. Scree plot (with elbows)
+7. Top ~10 eigenvectors
-7. "Pairs plots" of data after embedded into the top ~8 dimensions
+8. Pairs plots of data after embedded into the top ~8 dimensions
-8. mclust for k=1,...10 for all 10 models, plot BIC curves, using the dimension chosen by ZG(2)
+9. mclust for k=1,...10 for all 10 models, plot BIC curves, using the dimension chosen by ZG(2)
 10. draw voronoi diagram overlaid on "pairs plots"